 The white ones were hard to find, but there was something inside the hyperfixation of hunting for them that carried our stresses away, leaving behind only the things that mattered, our love and loyalty, our family, and those magical little agates.

 Outside of that bubble, beyond the switchback trails leading upward towards cliffs lined with redwoods that stand like ancient spirits – the world carried on with its traffic and news and deadlines.
-But we were protected there, for just a moment.
+But we were protected there for just a moment.
 Still today, I wear on my wrist a string of colored beads from Sue-meg.
 Banded around my water canister is a sticker of silhouetted pines to remind me of those same woods.
 When I am in great need of rest – I let my mind go there, and I can still hear the sounds of our hands moving over those small glassy rocks in the sand.

 We brought the agates home with us.

 When he was alive, he would give agates to me on days when I had lost my confidence in something – my teaching abilities, my writing abilities, my parenting abilities, you name it.
-I would find one on the dashboard of my truck, or on the kitchen windowsill, in my make-up bag, beside my dinner plate.
+I would find one on the dashboard of my truck, on the kitchen windowsill, in my make-up bag, beside my dinner plate.
 It was a sign, something only we understood.
 It said different things depending on the circumstance.
 It said – here is hope, here is magic, here is a moment in time where the only thing that mattered was our love.
 And sometimes, it said – you can do this.
 Keep going.
 Screw what everybody else thinks.
 Keep believing.

-After he died, I kept finding them – in his Jeep, on his desk, in his nightstand, on the ledge along the top of the shower, on the tops of our garden fence posts, and in some of our flowerpots.
+After he died, I kept finding them – in his Jeep, on his desk, in his nightstand, on the ledge along the top of the shower, on the tops of our garden fence posts, in some of our flowerpots.
 They meant nothing to anyone – except me.
 These are the privileges of personal relationships.
 You know things, inside jokes, gestures only you will understand.
 You know what agates mean.